-The Champagne House was founded in 1849 by Paul Roger (1831-1899) in Éperney.
-His sons Maurice and Georges changed according to the French pronunciation of Paul the family name in Pol-Roger.
-Initially, there were no own vineyards and no cellar of their own, but wines were produced for other champagne houses.
-Many years later it was produced and marketed under its own name.
-The focus was on the English market, the first bottles were exported in 1876.
-Today's property comprises about 85 hectares of vineyards in prime locations, of which one third of the production comes.
+The champagne house was founded in 1849 by Paul Roger (1831-1899) in Éperney.
+His sons Maurice and Georges changed the family name to Pol-Roger according to Paul's French pronunciation.
+In the beginning there was no own vineyard or cellar, but wines were made for other champagne houses.
+Only many years later was production and marketing under its own name.
+The focus was specifically on the English market, the first bottles were exported in 1876.
+Today's property comprises around 85 hectares of vineyards in the best locations, from where a third of the production comes.

 is called "Sir Winston Churchill" and is assembled from Chardonnay and Pinot Noir.
-The naming took place in honor of the English politician (1874-1965).
-This one liked to drink champagne
+The name was given in honor of the English politician (1874-1965).
+He preferred to drink champagne

-from this house and gave his race horse after a valued by his family member the name "Odette Pol-Roger".
-The company provided its labels with black outline after Churchill's death for 25 years.
-Pol Roger is one of the few family owned champagne houses.
+from this house and gave his racehorse the name "Odette Pol-Roger" after a family member he valued.
+After Churchill's death, the company provided its labels with black borders for 25 years.
+Pol Roger is one of the few champagne houses that have remained in the family.
 Today's boss Hubert de Billy comes from the fifth generation.
-The company is a member of the prestigious association PFV
+The company is a member of the renowned association PFV

 (Primum Familiae Vini).